- Family and Parenting

 Bucket Lists for Teens

 You might be wondering why a teen should have a bucket list.
 Don't they have their whole lives ahead of them?
 Well, maybe not.
 And even if they do, a bucket list will serve as a wonderful road map to help teens accomplish their dreams.
-Really a bucket list for teens could be their goals actually written down somewhere.
-I have often heard the the first step to accomplishing one's goals is to write them down, and the second one is to look at the list often.
+A bucket list for teens could be their goals actually written down somewhere.
+I have often heard the first step to accomplishing one's goals is to write them down, and the second one is to look at the list often.
 This also holds true with bucket lists.
 Often teens have the right idea of the perfect career for themselves.
-But once they talk to other adults including parents, teachers, guidance counselors, and well meaning friends, they change their minds.
-Having a bucket list that includes career goals will help teens decide what they really want to do with their lives in terms of their careers, travel, marriage, family, hobbies and life experiences.
+But once they talk to other adults including parents, teachers, guidance counselors, and well-meaning friends, they change their minds.
+Having a bucket list that includes career goals will help teens decide what they really want to do with their lives regarding their careers, travel, marriage, family, hobbies and life experiences.

 Here's an example of what a teen's bucket list might look like:

 Work with Vista Volunteers to teach in inner city areas to see if this is the type of job I want

 Learn one other language other than English so I can communicate with more students

 Take a trip to Paris because I want to see the Eiffel Tower